Congratulations on the completion of your thesis/dissertation!

 - Submit your thesis/dissertation electronically

-You must complete the first three steps by the thesis/dissertation electronic submission/forms and fees deadline.
+You must complete the first three steps by the thesis/dissertation submission deadline.

 1. Prepare your thesis/dissertation to the appropriate standards.

-Please consult your department or faculty advisor to determine whether you should defend your thesis/dissertation before submitting it to the Graduate School.
-Remember to consider deadlines.
+Please consult with your department or faculty advisor to determine whether you should defend your thesis/dissertation before submitting it electronically.
+Remember to consider the deadlines.

-Use the thesis/dissertation formatting guide and sample below to prepare your thesis/dissertation to meet formatting requirements.
-It must meet these requirements to be accepted by the Graduate School.
+Use the thesis/dissertation formatting guide and sample below to prepare your thesis/dissertation to meet the formatting requirements.
+All submissions must adhere to the formatting guidelines.

 Please note that these are visual aids for your reference.
-The Graduate School does not provide any templates (such as those for LaTeX).
 If you need assistance with your word processing software, we recommend using online tutorials designed for your software.

 The formatting guide covers the following topics: